awesome-schedule/plannable/scripts/README.md

 ## File Descriptions

+### deploy.sh

+This file gets executed by the Travis CI when we push new commit to the repository.
+It will run tests, compile our website, and build documentation.
+Moreover, if the new commit is on the master branch, it will push the website and documentation built to [awesome-schedule.github.io](https://github.com/awesome-schedule/awesome-schedule.github.io) repository.

 ### data_loader.ts

 The data loader can update the catalog of the latest 5 semesters by simply downloading the `csv` files from Lou's list, and it executes [auto_update.sh](./auto_update.sh) once per hour.